asamallab/T9GPred/Tool/Secreted Protein Prediction/README.md

 T9GPred is a computational tool for predicting the proteins secreted via T9SS in Bacteroidetes.

 ## Folder Contents
-- T9GPred_Secretome.py: Contains code for prediction of proteins secreted via T9SS in Bacteroidetes.
+- T9GPred_Secretome.py: Contains code for prediction of proteins secreted via T9SS in Bacteroidetes
-- MODELS: Contains 3 HMM profiles for CTD types generated in this study.
+- MODELS: Contains 3 HMM profiles for CTD types genarted in this study
-- CONFIG.ini: Contains the path for HMM profiles and HMMsearch tool.
+- CONFIG.ini: Contains the path for HMM profiles and hmmsearch tool
-- run_tools_n_parse.sh: Contains code to run SignalP, Phobius, TMHMM tool.
+- run_tools_n_parse.sh: Contains code to run SignalP, Phobius, TMHMM tool
-- parse_signalp5.py: Contains code to parse the output from SignalP.
+- parse_signalp5.py: Contains code to parse the output from signalP
-- parse_tmhmm.py: Contains code to parse the output from TMHMM.
+- parse_tmhmm.py: Contains code to parse the output from tmhmm
-- Example.fasta: Contains the proteome of an example Bacteroidetes in fasta format.
+- Example.fasta: Contains the proteome of an example Bacteroidetes in fasta format
+- combined_102.fasta: Contains the sequences of 102 experimentally characterized proteins secreted via T9SS

 ## Requirements